typelevel/typelevel.github.com/posts/2019-01-30-cats-ecosystem-community-survey-results.md

 #### Our read:
 Overall the experience is mostly positive for our users.
 73% of them believe there is space for improvements - they gave a rating less than 5.
 Again, more documentation and training will help most users.
-There are also 25% of users are looking for more features.
+25% of users are looking for more features.

 <br /><br /><br />
 ### Q: If you are contributing to Cats, thank you!
 How is your overall experience contributing?